lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ## Application Keys or Bound Access Rights Become Invalid ## {#sec-keys-token-invalid}

-The following considers two peers that use the ACE framework for authentication and authorization in constrained environments (ACE) {{RFC9200}}, and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
+The following considers two peers that use the ACE framework for authentication and authorization in constrained environments {{RFC9200}}, and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 When doing so, one of the two peers acts as ACE Resource Server (RS) hosting protected resources.
 The other peer acts as ACE Client, requests from an ACE Authorization Server (AS) an Access Token that specifies access rights for accessing protected resources at the RS, and uploads the Access Token to the RS as part of the ACE workflow.

 Consistent with the used EDHOC and OSCORE profile of ACE, the two peers run EDHOC in order to specifically derive an OSCORE Security Context as their shared set of application keys (see {{Section A.1 of RFC9528}}).
-In particular, the peer acting as ACE Client acts as EDHOC Initiator, while the peer acting as ACE RS acts as EDHOC Responder (see {{Section 2 of RFC9528}}).
 The successfully completed EDHOC session is bound to the Access Token.

 After that, the peer acting as ACE Client can access the protected resources hosted at the other peer, according to the access rights specified in the Access Token.
 The communications between the two peers are protected by means of the established OSCORE Security Context, which is also bound to the used Access Token.